A Falklands success story, as geese and farmers live side-by-side

 There is quite a high chick mortality among the Upland Goose population thanks to predation by seabirds and native birds of prey.
 Nevertheless, the species is thriving on the Falklands and there is also now a population on South Georgia Island that was introduced there.

-Upland Goose: Pictures from our travelers
+Upland Goose: Pictures & Videos

 Spots where the Upland Goose can be observed